RMontSerrat/products-crud-react/README.md

 - **React:** A JavaScript library for building user interfaces.
 - **Recoil:** A state management library for React.
 - **MUI UI:** A popular React UI framework with a set of components.
-- **Emotion:** A library designed for writing css styles with JavaScript.
+- **Tailwind CSS:** A utility-first CSS framework for rapid UI development.
 - **Vite:** A frontend build tool that significantly improves the frontend development experience.
-- **dayJs:** A minimalist JavaScript library that parses, validates, manipulates, and displays dates and times.
 - **Prettier:** An opinionated code formatter.
 - **ESLint:** A tool for identifying and reporting on patterns found in ECMAScript/JavaScript code.
 - **Zod:** A TypeScript-first schema declaration and validation library.